Man drove drunk with child in car, Nassau police say

 A Roosevelt man faces drunken driving charges under Leandra’s Law after he was arrested while driving in Freeport early Sunday, Nassau County police said in a news release.

-Henry Alexander Martinez Urbina, 25, was driving a 2007 Honda Civic at about 2 a.m. westbound on Washburn Avenue when he made a right on red onto Main Street, police said.
+Henry Alexander Martinez Urbina, 25, was driving a 2007 Honda Civic about 2 a.m. west on Washburn Avenue when he made a right on red onto Main Street, police said.
 Freeport police officers stopped Urbina whose breath, they said, smelled of alcohol.
-His one-year-old daughter and the child's mother were in the car along with an open container of an unspecified alcoholic beverage, police said.
+His 1-year-old daughter and the child’s mother were in the car along with an open container of an unspecified alcoholic beverage, police said.

 The girl was released to her mother, police said.